YingxuH/DataSciencePosts/docs/LLM_notes.md

 - `overlap_comm`: whether or not overlap the reduction of the gradients with backward computation.
 - `use_node_local_storage`: set to `true` if save the relevant model states on each local machine instead of performing the gather operation.
 Equivalent to the `save_on_each_node` argument of the huggingface trainer.
 - `allgather_bucket_size` or `reduce_bucket_size`: the number of elements transmitted at a single time during the gather/reduce process. larger bucket size will have faster communication speed but larger memory footprint.
 Affects the memory requirement for the gather/reduce process.
+- `stage3_max_live_parameters`: the maxnimal number of parameters resident on each GPU before releasing.
+Smaller values use less memory, but requires more communication cost.
+- `stage3_max_reuse_distance`: Do not release a parameter if it will be reused within this threshold of parameters.
+Smaller values use less memory, but requires more communication cost.
+Useful for the activation checkpointing strategy.

+> [!note]
+> Try to reduce `stage3_max_live_paremeter` and `stage3_max_reuse_distance` for OOM situations.
+They won't affect too much of the communication and overall performance unless actication checkpointing is used.
+They share the same memory buckets, where a value of 1e9 will likely take ~2GB memory.

+- `stage3_gather16bit_weights_on_model_save`: Gather the weights partitioned across multiple GPUs. :question: is this necessary for multi-node training?
+- `stage3_param_persistence_threshold`: Do not partition paramters smaller than this threshold.
+Smaller values use less memory but will incur more communication cost.
+Set a large value to reduce the communication latency if you have enough memory.
+E.g. $6 \times hidden\_size^2$
+- `sub_group_size`: Controls the granularity of the optimizer update steps.
+It also controls the granularity of the CPU-offloading process.
+- `amp`: might improve the resource management process.

+> [!important]
+> Switch to `bf16` or `fp32` once the loss becomes NaN.

 ## Quantization
 It means a projection from a set of indices to real domains.
 Typically, people save weights in 32-bit for storage and calculate gradients in 16-bit.